AzimKrishna/To-Do-List/README.md

 ## Feedback and Support 💌

-Thank you for using our To-Do List app.
-We hope it helps you stay organized and productive.
-If you have any feedback, suggestions, or encounter any issues, please feel free to contact the developer, Azim Baji Krishna, at azimbaji19@gmail.com
+Thank you for using my To-Do List app.
+I hope it helps you stay organized and productive.
+If you have any feedback, or suggestions, or encounter any issues, please feel free to contact the developer, Azim Baji Krishna, at azimbaji19@gmail.com

 Happy tasking! 😊